The Top 5 Ontario Sports Betting Sites for The Masters

 The Best Ontario Sports Betting Sites for The Masters

-Single game sports betting is legal in Ontario, which means that Canadians can bet on The Masters for the first time in 2022.
+Single game sports betting in Ontario is legal, which means that Canadians can bet on The Masters for the first time in 2022.

 Below, we’ll break down the best Ontario sports betting sites for The Masters this weekend.